athomasoriginal/com.betweentwoparens/src/pages/blog-posts/001-creating-a-clojurescript-project-from-scratch.md

       <a href="#what-is-dev-toolchain-ref" aria-label="Back to content">↩</a>
     </li>
     <li id="toolchain-tools">
-       There is also <a class="blog-post__link" href="http://shadow-cljs.org/" target="_blank" rel="noopener noreferrer">shadow-cljs</a> which does some great stuff.
-However, for me, Figwheel does what I need, provides <a class="blog-post__link" href="https://figwheel.org/" target="_blank" rel="noopener noreferrer">excellent documentation</a> and was recently rewritten to overcome some of it's age.
+       There is also <a class="blog-content__link" href="http://shadow-cljs.org/" target="_blank" rel="noopener noreferrer">shadow-cljs</a> which does some great stuff.
+However, for me, Figwheel does what I need, provides <a class="blog-content__link" href="https://figwheel.org/" target="_blank" rel="noopener noreferrer">excellent documentation</a> and was recently rewritten to overcome some of it's age.
 This is not to say that shadow-cljs is not amazing, it is.
 This is just my preference.
       <a href="#toolchain-tools-ref" aria-label="Back to content">↩</a>
     </li>
     <li id="sanity-check-toolchain">
-      <strong>Sanity Check</strong>: commit <a class="blog-post__link" href="https://github.com/athomasoriginal/demo-clojurescript-app/commit/7d642c5416413da13c9cbebd31e33a563e917c90" target="_blank" rel="noopener noreferrer">27a54a3</a>
+      <strong>Sanity Check</strong>: commit <a class="blog-content__link" href="https://github.com/athomasoriginal/demo-clojurescript-app/commit/7d642c5416413da13c9cbebd31e33a563e917c90" target="_blank" rel="noopener noreferrer">27a54a3</a>
       <a href="#sanity-check-toolchain-ref" aria-label="Back to content">↩</a>
     </li>
     <li id="package-repos">
       <code class="gatsby-code-text">Clojars</code> is not the only way to find versions, or even gain access to libraries.
 Another place to look is on Github where the source code for your packages live.
 Further, you can even specify a speific hash to download the packages directly from github.
-Feel read to read more about that <a class="blog-post__link" href="https://clojure.org/reference/deps_and_cli#_dependencies" target="_blank" rel="noopener noreferrer">here</a>.
+Feel read to read more about that <a class="blog-content__link" href="https://clojure.org/reference/deps_and_cli#_dependencies" target="_blank" rel="noopener noreferrer">here</a>.
       <a href="#package-repos-ref" aria-label="Back to content">↩</a>
     </li>
     <li id="build-config-options">